Another dead end. Isaac swore, and regretted it.

 This was the first time he had come down since Laura was born.
 He and Yasmin were no strangers — they had spent short days working and long nights talking, and by now she knew him well.
 Isaac had always been headstrong, but clearly something had changed — this was ridiculous.
 Laura should have been leading from the outset — Isaac didn’t even know these tunnels as well as Yasmin, let alone her daughter.

 Her gaze drifted to Laura’s frail form and refused to let go.
 She had grown so fast, ten years in what felt like a month.
-And yet Yasmin didn’t know how long she had left.
+And yet Yasmin didn’t know how long her daughter had left.

 Sometimes Laura liked to pretend she would live forever.
-It sounded noble, but of course Yasmin knew it was a flight of fancy.
-No one lived forever.
-Least of all her daughter.
+It was a noble enough dream, but it was make-believe, and Yasmin knew it all too well.
+No one lived forever, least of all her daughter.
 That, more than anything else, was why she had come.
-Because if they failed, she might not be coming back, and if they didn’t make it all the way there, she might not have another chance.
+Because even though Laura wouldn’t be coming back if they failed, she might never get another chance if they didn’t try now.

 “Found it!”
 Laura called from ahead, and Isaac let out a pent breath.
 Finally.
 Or maybe thank goodness.
 He was pretty sure he could have found the exit by himself, though.
 Probably.